Bertha Benz: Adult life

-On July 3, 1886, Benz presented the Patent-Motorwagen automobile to the public in Mannheim.
-Within the decade, 25 vehicles had been built.
-With cutting-edge bicycle constructions, the Model I was the original Patent Motor Car and the world's first automobile.
+But they continued and on New Year's Eve 1879, the two were able to get a two-stroke engine to work for the first time.
+Eventually, in December 1885, they finished work on the first horseless carriage, 13 years into their marriage.
+Karl Benz applied for the patent, but Bertha could not legally apply alongside him despite her financial and practical engineering contributions.

+With cutting-edge bicycle constructions, the Model I Patent-Motorwagen was the original Patent Motor Car and the world's first automobile.
 The Model II was converted to a four-wheeler for test purposes, making it the only one of this model.

-The first Patent Motor Car sold in small production runs was the Model III.
-It had powered rear wheels with a ringed steel and solid rubber, steerable front wheel.
-Various options from which to choose were provided for customers, such as seat arrangements and a folding top.
+On 3 July 1886, Karl Benz presented the Patent-Motorwagen automobile to the public in Mannheim.
+It had powered rear wheels with a ringed steel and solid rubber, steerable front wheel and optional seat arrangements and a folding top.
+Karl Benz was a poor marketer and faced competition by Gottlieb Daimler, which prompted his wife to undertake the test drive in 1888.

-First cross-country automobile journey
+First cross-country automobile journey, 1888

 On 5 August 1888, 39-year-old Bertha Benz drove from Mannheim to Pforzheim with her sons Richard and Eugen, thirteen and fifteen years old respectively, in a Model III, without telling her husband and without permission of the authorities, thus becoming the first person to drive an automobile a significant distance.
 Before this historic trip, motorized drives were merely very short trials, returning to the point of origin, made with assistance of mechanics.
 Following wagon tracks, this pioneering tour covered a one-way distance of about 106 km.

-Although the ostensible purpose of the trip was to visit her mother, Bertha Benz had other motives — to prove to her husband, who had failed to adequately consider marketing his invention, that the automobile in which they both had heavily invested would become a financial success once it was shown to be useful to the general public; and to give her husband the confidence that his constructions had a future.
+Although the ostensible purpose of the trip was to visit her mother, Bertha Benz had other motives – to prove to her husband, who had failed to adequately consider marketing his invention, that the automobile in which they both had heavily invested would become a financial success once it was shown to be useful to the general public; and to give her husband the confidence that his constructions had a future.

 She left Mannheim around dawn, solving numerous problems along the way.
 Bertha demonstrated her significant technical capabilities on this journey.
 With no fuel tank and only a 4.5-litre supply of petrol in the carburetor, she had to find ligroin, the petroleum solvent needed for the car to run.
-The solvent was only available at apothecary shops, so she stopped in Wiesloch at the city pharmacy to purchase the fuel.
+The solvent was only available at apothecary shops, so she stopped in Wiesloch at the city pharmacy, Stadt-Apotheke, to purchase the fuel.
 At the time, petrol and other fuels could only be bought from chemists [pharmacists in US English], and so this is how the chemist in Wiesloch became the first fuel station in the world.